tinsaye-simeneh/Weather-app/README.md

-# A simply designed weather Website to test data fetching methods
+# A simple weather web app to test data fetching methods